MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 1. Click **Fabric** > **Network Service** to display the list of network services installed.
 Right-click the network controller service > **Properties**.
 2. Click the **Services** tab, and select the **Gateway Manager Role**.
 3. Find the **Associated Service** field under **Service information**, and click **Browse**.
 Select the gateway service instance you created earlier, and click **OK**.
 4. Select the **Run As account** that will be used by network controller to access the gateway virtual machines.

-    **Note**: The Run As Account must have Admin privileges.
+The Run As Account must have Administrator privileges on the gateway VMs.
 5. In **GRE VIP subnet**, select the VIP subnet that you created previously.
 6. In **Public IPv4 pool**, select the pool you configured during SLB deployment.
 In **Public IPv4 address**, provide an IP address from the previous pool, and ensure you don't select the initial three IP addresses from the range.
 7. In **Gateway Capacity**, configure the capacity settings.